 Daily Drug Take-Back Service Now Available, Next Nationwide Drug Take-Back Day Event Scheduled

-This news was released 192 days ago and may contain inaccurate information.
+This press release was posted 1,318 days ago and may contain inaccurate information.

 On April 26, 10 a.m. to 2 p.m., local law enforcement and the U.S. Drug Enforcement Administration (DEA) will give the public another opportunity to properly dispose of unused, unneeded, and/or expired prescription medications.

 New this year: Fort Collins Police have received authorization from the Colorado Department of Public Health (CDPHE) to participate in a daily drug take-back program with CDPHE providing a secure bin for the collection of prescription/over-the-counter drugs.
 This system complements the Nationwide Drug Take-Back event allowing residents to dispose of their drugs more conveniently.
 Residents may drop off unused or expired over-the-counter and prescriptions medications in the Fort Collins Police Services lobby, 2221 S. Timberline Rd., 8 a.m.- 10 p.m., Monday through Friday; and 8 a.m. – 6 p.m.
 Saturday and Sunday.
 The same restrictions on eligible items apply (see below).

 Area drop off locations for one day the Nationwide Drug Take-Back event will be held at the following sites April 26, from 10 a.m. to 2 p.m.
 The service is free and anonymous.

 Fort Collins Police Services, 2221 S. Timberline Rd.

 Colorado State University, Green Hall, 750 S. Meridian Ave.

 200 N. 11th